roboscienceorg/book/source/Terms/Terms.rst

 design class after the coordinate system which the robot naturally operates in.
-For example, a cartesian design (similar to gantry systems) is found with many mills and routers, heavy lift systems, 3D Printers and so forth, see :numref:`gantrysample-a`.
+For example, a cartesian design (similar to gantry systems) is found with many mills and routers, heavy lift systems, 3D Printers and so forth, see :numref:`gantrysample`-left.
 Actuation occurs in the coordinate directions and is described by variable length linear segments (links) or variable positioning along a segment.
 This greatly simplifies the mathematical model of the machine